Arlet2/archiver-go/README.md

 ### What is it?
 Archiver is a simple program for compressing or decompressing files.

-All compressed files will save as .eva archive file.
+All compressed files will save as .eva archive file (Exclusive Valuable Archive).

 ## EVA file format